UKPLab/sentence-transformers/docs/sparse_encoder/training_overview.md

 .. tab:: Inference-free Splade

     Inference-free Splade uses a :class:`~sentence_transformers.models.Router` module with different modules for queries and documents.
-Usually for this type of architecture, the documents part is a traditional Splade architecture (a :class:`~sentence_transformers.sparse_encoder.models.MLMTransformer` followed by a :class:`~sentence_transformers.sparse_encoder.models.SpladePooling` module) and the query part is an :class:`~sentence_transformers.sparse_encoder.models.IDF` module, which just returns a pre-computed score for every token in the query.
+Usually for this type of architecture, the documents part is a traditional Splade architecture (a :class:`~sentence_transformers.sparse_encoder.models.MLMTransformer` followed by a :class:`~sentence_transformers.sparse_encoder.models.SpladePooling` module) and the query part is an :class:`~sentence_transformers.sparse_encoder.models.SparseStaticEmbedding` module, which just returns a pre-computed score for every token in the query.

     .. raw:: html